 Now that you’ve become familiar with TikTok’s ad formats, it’s time to learn how you can actually create and publish them.

 TikTok Ads Manager is the platform’s central hub for creating, managing, and monitoring campaigns.
 In order to access it, you need a TikTok Business account.
-So if you still haven’t created one, do that first via this link.
+Head over to this link and enter an email address and a password for your account.
+Enter the code sent to your email to proceed.

 Pick an objective